You searched for:

 How do I make a loan on Kiva?

-To make a loan on Kiva, try following these step-by-step instructions:
+You can make a loan on Kiva by following these steps:

-1. Go to kiva.org/login and sign into your Kiva account or create a Kiva account.
+1. Go to kiva.org/login and sign into your account or create a Kiva account.

-4. In your basket you'll see your loans plus a suggested optional donation to Kiva's operating expenses.
-You can edit this donation by clicking the "Edit" link next to the donation amount and selecting the amount you wish to donate ($0.00 is an option).
+4. On the basket page you'll see your loans, and be asked to make an optional donation to Kiva.
+You can edit the suggested donation by clicking the pencil icon next to the amount and entering how much you want to donate ($0 is an option).
 Click "Update" to save your changes.

-Upon completion of your purchase you will be directed to a "Thank You" page on Kiva's website and will receive an emailed receipt confirming your loan purchase.
+Upon completion of your purchase you will be directed to an order confirmation page as well as receive an emailed receipt.

-How can my organization become a Kiva Field Partner?
+How can my organization become a Field Partner?

-Thanks for your interest in becoming a Kiva Field Partner.
-The best place to learn about becoming a Field Partner is on our website here: kiva.org/partners/info
+The best place to learn about our criteria for Field Partners is on our website here: kiva.org/partners/info

-In summary, in order to apply for partnership, an organization must at minimum:
+In order to apply for partnership, an organization must at minimum:

 --Display a strong commitment to serving the needs of poor, vulnerable, and/or excluded populations.